-servicesaustralia.gov.au/specialbenefit or call us on the Employment services line (page 55).
+servicesaustralia.gov.au/specialbenefit or call us on the Employment services line (page 56).

-- be in financial hardship and unable to earn a sufficient livelihood due to reasons beyond their control, and - not be able to get any other income support payment.

-For short term payment, available funds can't be more than the applicable fortnightly JobSeeker Payment or Youth Allowance rate, plus any applicable Family Tax Benefit rates.
+- Claimant must: - be in financial hardship and unable to earn a sufficient livelihood due to reasons beyond their control, and - not be able to get any other income support payment. - For short term payment, available funds can't be more than the applicable fortnightly JobSeeker Payment or Youth Allowance rate, plus any applicable Family Tax Benefit rates.
 For long term payment, available funds can't be more than \$5,000.

-- A claimant must be an Australian resident, or a holder of temporary visa subclass 060, 070, 309, 449, 785, 786, 790 or 820, and in Australia on the day the claim is made. - Available to newly arrived migrants after 208 weeks in Australia, unless they have experienced a substantial change in circumstances beyond their control after arrival in Australia (some other exemptions may apply). - May be paid for up to 6 weeks of a temporary absence from Australia in certain limited circumstances.
+- Claimant must be an Australian resident (page 55) or specified temporary visa holder (page 55). - Available after 208 weeks in Australia as an Australian resident or specified temporary visa holder (some exemptions may apply, including where the person has experienced a substantial change in circumstances beyond their control after arrival in Australia). - May be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances.